AyushiBeri/AI-Vision-Challenge/README.md

 # AI-Vision-Challenge
 # Project-Overview
  # Objective
-# <h3>Develop a system that converts real images into 3D cartoon stickers using thematic prompts for customization.
-#   project aims to develop a system that transforms real images into 3D cartoon stickers using thematic prompts for customization.
-This tool is designed for digital artists, creatives, and social media users who
-  want to enhance their online presence with unique, customizable stickers.</h3>
+# <h3>Develop a system that converts real images into 3D cartoon stickers using thematic prompts for customization. project aims to develop a system that transforms real images into 3D cartoon stickers using thematic prompts for customization.
+This tool is designed for digital artists, creatives, and social media users who want to enhance their online presence with unique, customizable stickers.</h3>
-Technology Stack
+# Technology Stack
-Programming Language: Python
-Deep Learning Frameworks: PyTorch or TensorFlow
+# <h3>Programming Language: Python <n>Deep Learning Frameworks: PyTorch or TensorFlow
 Image Processing: OpenCV
 3D Software: Blender
 Pre-trained Models: Hugging Face Transformers (for prompt embeddings), Torchvision or Keras Applications (for feature extraction)
 GPU Acceleration: CUDA (optional)

-Step 1: Project Scope
+# Step 1: Project Scope
 Objective: Develop a system for converting real images into 3D cartoon stickers.
 Target Audience: Digital artists and social media users.
 Step 2: Data Collection